 Orientation for the Full-Time MBA program is traditionally held in mid to late August with classes beginning the following week.
-Evening MBA, MSF and MSA Orientations are held in late August.
+Part-Time MBA, MSF and MSA Orientations are held in late August.
 Classes typically begin the Tuesday after Labor Day.
 Check Courses & Schedules for more information.

 Are international students able to apply to the Part-Time graduate programs?